Election Day (song)

-"Election Day" is the first single released by Duran Duran offshoot band, Arcadia.
+"Election Day" is the first single released by the Duran Duran offshoot band Arcadia.

-It was released by Parlophone Records in October 1985 and subsequently hit the Top 10 on both sides of the Atlantic, peaking at No. 6 in the US and No. 7 in the UK.
+It was released by Parlophone in October 1985 and subsequently hit the Top 10 on both sides of the Atlantic, peaking at No. 6 in the US and No. 7 in the UK.
 In Italy, spurred on by several high profile TV appearances, it became a huge hit, spending seven consecutive weeks at No. 1 between November 1985 and January 1986.
 It also reached the Top 5 in New Zealand and Ireland.
 Along with the Arcadia members, "Election Day" features Grace Jones on vocals and speech segments.

 Lyrical content

 When Smash Hits published the lyrics in their magazine, they published the complete lyric, which included a verse that was subsequently dropped from the released version of the song: